astolap/WaSP/README.md

    continuing for each view to be encoded,

-5. row index in light field, 7, (used to fetch .ppm files, the example here is view 003_007.ppm)
+5. row index in light field, for example 8 (used to fetch .ppm files, the example here is view 003_007.ppm)

-6. column index in light field, 3
+6. column index in light field, for example 4 (used to fetch .ppm files, the example here is view 003_007.ppm)

 7. camera position along the horizontal (e.g. from UNSW camera centers) multiplied with 100000